Exploiting Completeness Perception with Diffusion Transformer for Unified 3D MRI Synthesis: Introduction

 Driven by our motivation, we propose CoPeDiT, a 3D latent diffusion model (LDM) framework for unified 3D MRI synthesis.
+Here, our “unified” denotes a common formulation, training paradigm, and conditioning strategy, with task-specific adaptations for different synthesis settings.
 Technically, our framework builds on two core components: \textbf{(i)} Unlike prior approaches that require explicit missing indicators, a novel tokenizer with a completeness perception function, CoPeVAE, is proposed to autonomously assess the integrity of modalities or volumes through tailored self-supervised pretext tasks.
 By detecting anatomical structures and variations in lesion patterns, CoPeVAE develops a comprehensive understanding of 3D MRIs.
-This enables CoPeDiT to eliminate the need for manual intervention with flexible adaptability, enhancing the method's autonomy and improves its feasibility for real-world clinical deployment with diverse missing patterns. \textbf{(ii)} A novel diffusion transformer architecture, MDiT3D, is developed to unlock the potential of Diffusion Transformers (DiT)~\cite{Peebles_2023_ICCV} for medical image synthesis, offering a new paradigm for generating high-quality volumetric data.
-MDiT3D leverages tokenization and attention mechanisms to model long-range and irregular contextual dependencies in high-dimensional, structurally complex 3D MRIs.
-It supports conditional generation guided by completeness-aware prompts, which provide semantic-meaningful guidance on the synthesis process.
-The learned prompt tokens comprehensively absorb information from available modalities or slices during the diffusion process and guide the generation of the missing ones.
-Incorporating the above two innovations, our architecture not only enables adaptive self-guidance synthesis in a mask-free manner which exhibits strong robustness and generalizability, but also demonstrates improved structural coherence and enhanced preservation of fine-grained anatomical details.
+This enables CoPeDiT to eliminate the need for manual intervention with flexible adaptability, enhancing the method's autonomy and improving its feasibility for real-world clinical deployment with diverse missing patterns. \textbf{(ii)} A task-specific diffusion transformer instantiation, MDiT3D, is developed as a dependency-aligned conditioning interface for completeness-aware prompts in 3D MRI synthesis.
+Rather than introducing a fundamentally new DiT paradigm, MDiT3D adapts tokenization, attention, and prompt injection to the long-range, anisotropic, and irregular structural dependencies of volumetric MRIs.
+This design provides the proper pathway for our learned prompts to influence the generative process, allowing the prompt tokens to propagate observed modality- or slice-specific cues along anatomically meaningful dependencies during diffusion.
+As a result, MDiT3D enables more reliable synthesis of missing modalities or slices while better preserving structural consistency in high-dimensional 3D data.
+Incorporating the above two innovations, our architecture not only enables adaptive self-guidance synthesis, but also demonstrates improved structural coherence and enhanced preservation of fine-grained anatomical details.
+Our main contributions are summarized as follows: \begin{itemize} \item We propose a unified formulation with task-specific instantiations, dubbed CoPeDiT, for both 3D brain and cardiac missing MRI synthesis under arbitrary incomplete scenarios, without the need for explicit external indicators as guidance. \item We empower our tokenizer, CoPeVAE, with a strong capacity to perceive completeness by seamlessly integrating carefully designed pretext tasks, enabling the model to recognize missing states and learn informative, self-guided prompts. \item We present MDiT3D, a tailored diffusion transformer for 3D MRI synthesis, designed as a dependency-aligned conditioning interface for our completeness-aware prompts to enable structurally meaningful prompt-guided generation. \item Extensive experiments on three datasets demonstrate that our model surpasses state-of-the-art (SOTA) methods, achieving robustness and real-world clinical applicability. \end{itemize}